From Ohio History Central

-Settlers in the western part of the reserve faced struggles with Native Americans over ownership of the land.
-The westernmost part of the Fire Lands had been granted to Native Americans as part of the Treaty of Greeneville of 1795.
-As the population increased, Ohio Indians were forced from the region.
+Settlers in the western part of the reserve faced struggles with American Indians over ownership of the land.
+The westernmost part of the Fire Lands had been granted to American Indians in the Ohio Country territory as part of the Treaty of Greeneville of 1795.
+As the population increased, Ohio American Indians were forced from the region.

 - Hatcher, Harlan.
 The Western Reserve: The Story of New Connecticut in Ohio.
 Indianapolis, IN: Bobbs-Merrill, 1949.

 - Howe, Henry.
 Historical Collections of Ohio in Two Volumes.
 Vol. II.
 Cincinnati, OH: C.J.
 Krehbiel & Co., Printers and Binders, 1902.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.